StSav012/pycatsearch/README.md

 }
 ```

-Besides `catalog`, the JSON file contains `frequency` array that holds the frequency limits of the catalog.
+Besides `catalog`, the JSON file contains `frequency` array that holds the frequency limits of the catalog
+and the catalog build time in ISO format.
 Just in case.

 For physical meaning of the values, check out [catdoc.pdf](https://spec.jpl.nasa.gov//ftp//pub/catalog/doc/catdoc.pdf).